-We believe in being conscious of the impact our choices.
+We believe in being conscious of the social and ecological impact our choices.
 We have identified five key ethical issues associated with contemporary clothing culture.

 In the past two decades, world apparel fibre consumption doubled (increased 100%) while global population increased by 30%.
 Individual annual average consumption was 7kg in 1992, and increased to 13kg/person by 2013.
 The graph below complied by Textile Beat using data from various sources, show the comparison between global population increase (blue line) and individual textile consumption (red line).

 The graph below shows Australians buy 27 kg of textiles annually, making them the second-largest consumers of new textiles after north Americans who buy 37kg each, and ahead of Western Europeans at 22kg while consumption in Africa, the Middle East and India averages just 5 kg per person.
 (Graph from Textile World, 2015)

 Two-thirds of new clothing is made of synthetic fibres, which are derived from petroleum.
 Research in 2011 by ecologist Dr Mark Browne found thousands of microplastic particles are being shed from synthetic clothing with every wash.
 Synthetic fibres are plastic and take decades to decay in landfill.
 Natural fibres are biodegradable.

 The dark underbelly of fast fashion and cheap clothing was exposed when the Rana Plaza factory collapsed in April 2013, injuring thousands and killing 1133 people.
 We are part of Fashion Revolution and Fashion Revolution Day on April 24 which honours those workers and encourages us to ask #whomakemyclothes and Be Curious, Find Out, Do Something.

 - Nearly 1/3 of clothing goes prematurely to landfill in the UK – and similarly in Australia.